 You are to blame.
 All you Germans are to blame.
-You were acting so high and mighty when you're your Fuhrer was alive.
+You were acting so high and mighty when your Fuhrer was alive.
 You treated us like scum, humiliated us, tortured us, made us grovel, herded us in ghettoes like we were cattle, then tried to kill us all, and now you tell me you had nothing to do with it.
-You're all just a bunch of Nazi bitches and you're getting exactly what you all deserve.
+You're all just a bunch of Nazi whores and you're being treated exactly the way you all deserve.